 - On-device adaptation frameworks

 - Despite advances in deep learning, the AI model often struggles with performance degradation due to environmental changes.
 For example, the cognitive ability of self-driving cars can change depending on time, weather, and city-state.
-To address this, I am fascinated with adaptation techniques, such as adaptation with user-provided feedback (ECCV'24) and test-time adaptation (CVPR'23).
+To address this, I am fascinated with adaptation techniques, such as adaptation with user-provided feedback (ECCV'24) and test-time adaptation (CVPR'23 and (ICRA'23).
 I believe this technique would be key to ensuring robust performance of the model and ultimately building reliable AI applications.

 Education